apidon-corp/apidon-user/README.md

 ## Getting Started

-To execute this project on your local machine or system, you are required to configure three repositories.
+To execute this project on your local machine or system, you are required to configure three repositories:

 1.  **apdion-user (this)**
 2.  [apidon-provider](https://github.com/aboveStars/apidon-provider)